 Perhaps Justice Alito's criminal procedure jurisprudence can best be summed up by his reflection in the Fourth Amendment case Manuel v.
-City of Joliet: 121 "A well-known medical maxim-'first, do no harm'-is a good rule of thumb for courts as well."
-122 This judicial philosophy has proved as influential as it is modest.
+City of Joliet: "A well-known medical maxim-'first, do no harm'-is a good rule of thumb for courts as well."
+This judicial philosophy has proved as influential as it is modest.
 Justice Alito's pragmatic and cautious approach to criminal procedure has crept into the Court's handling of all sorts of doctrines, from Miranda and the exclusionary rule to the Confrontation Clause and sentencing.
 His influence here, as in so many other areas, will be felt for decades to come.

 121. 137 S. Ct.
 911 (2017).
+122. Id. at 929 (Alito, J., dissenting).